yingtaoluo/PhyDL-NWP/README.md

 The core code for understanding the logic and implementing PhyDL-NWP.
+Some additional code is pending review before releasing.

 ## Dataset Description